Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Coach the team on why the Daily Scrum is important as an opportunity to update the plan.
 - [ ] Have the developers vote.
 - [x] Learn why the Development Team wants this and work with them to improve the outcome of the Daily Scrum.
-- [ ] Acknowledge and support the self-organizing team’s decision.
+- [ ] Acknowledge and support the self-organizing team's decision.

 **[⬆ Back to Top](#table-of-contents)**